Redjumpman/Jumper-Plugins/README.md

 Library Requirements:
 - Tabulate

 # What's planned?

-- League of Legends
-- WoW Armory
-- Raid Calendar (With support to sync your own)
-- Spotify (Will require you to have your own account)
-- DnD (will include spell lookups, magic item generator, and lore search)
-- I have a lot of ideas and will constantly update this list based on requests!
+I have a lot of stuff in the pipeline.
+I have started a dev tracker with what I am currently working on here:

 # Suggestions
 Have an idea for a cog?
+Want a new feature for a current cog?
 Start an issue on this repository and I will try to work on it.